dyanabutler/writing-samples/marketContent/angle2.md

 It ain't all doom and gloom though, as many big tech companies are continuing to invest in emerging technologies, such as artificial intelligence (AI) and quantum computing.
 In particular, AI [(whom the U.S. is currently leading in)](https://www.reuters.com/technology/nvidia-results-show-its-growing-lead-ai-chip-race-2023-02-23/), has the potential to revolutionize a wide range of industries, from healthcare to finance to transportation.
 Companies such as Google, Microsoft, and IBM are already investing heavily and are rated TOP in AI research and development.

-As the U.S. continues to navigate its relationship with China and grapple with the challenges of emerging technologies, it's clear that Big Tech remains a critical player in and it's only going to get bigger.
+As the U.S. continues to navigate its relationship with China and grapple with the challenges of emerging technologies, it's clear that Big Tech remains a critical player in this future-is-now World.